dalehenrich/gsApplicationTools/docs/gettingStarted.md

   ^ exception exceptionHandlingForGemServer: self
 ```

+The `exceptionHandlingForGemServer:` has been implemented in the [default exception classes](#gem-server-default-exception-set).
-Secondary methods have been defined for each of the [default exceptions](#gem-server-default-exception-set):
+The following secondary methods have been defined in the **GemServer** class:
   - gemServerHandleAlmostOutOfMemoryException:
   - gemServerHandleAlmostOutOfStackException:
   - gemServerHandleBreakException: